A workflow is a collection of nodes connected together to automate a process.

-Active workflows enable the Trigger and Webhook nodes to receive data whenever a condition is met (e.g., Monday at 10:00, an update in a Trello board) and in turn trigger the workflow execution.
+Active workflows enable the Trigger and Webhook nodes to receive data whenever a condition is met (for example, Monday at 10:00, an update in a Trello board) and in turn trigger the workflow execution.

 All the newly created workflows are deactivated by default.

-Workflows are saved in JSON format.
+n8n saves workflows in JSON format.
 You can export your workflows as JSON files or import JSON files into your n8n library.
-Feel free to share your workflows on the n8n page and contribute to the workflow library.

 You can export a workflow as a JSON file in two ways: